 When it comes to performing, you want to be the main act—not the sideshow.
 To get views and engagement on your Facebook video ads, they need to be too good to ignore.

-That’s why we’ve put together the most up-to-date research and insights on Facebook video advertising so you can make a lasting impression in 2018.
+That’s why we’ve put together the most up-to-date research and insights on Facebook video advertising so you can make a lasting impression.

-Here are 15 best practices for optimizing your videos ads on Facebook this year.
+Here are 15 best practices for optimizing your videos ads on Facebook in 2019 and beyond.

 If you’re interested in video marketing, we also recommend these articles on Twitter videos, Instagram video ads, and these 7 social video formats you should try right now.
 And if your ads haven’t been getting accepted, here’s a guide on why your Facebook ads are getting denied.